ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Experiment.md

 * Green = 6.5 mA
 * Blue = 6.2 mA

-The Amp rating of the each LED is 20 mA, so all the measured currents are within a safe range.
+Each LED is rated at 20 mA, so all the measured currents are within a safe range.

-## Summary
+## Conclusion
+This experiment demonstrated that as the LED's color frequency increased, the forward voltage increased.
+It also demostrated that in parallel wiring, each branch recieves the same source voltage, with differing current based on voltage drops and resistance.